keithrbennett/rexe/README.md

 ### Input Modes

-`rexe` tries to make it simple and convenient for you to handle standard input, and in different ways.
+Rexe tries to make it simple and convenient for you to handle standard input, and in different ways.
 Here is the help text relating to input modes:

 ```